ConnorSweeneyDev/TerMusic/README.md

    respectively.

 ### VCPKG
-1. Run `git clone https://github.com/microsoft/vcpkg.git external/vcpkg && cd external/vcpkg`.
-2. Run `git checkout <release-tag>`, you can find the list [here](https://github.com/microsoft/vcpkg/releases).
-3. Execute the `bootstrap-vcpkg.bat` script.
-4. Delete all git related files in that folder, excluding the `.git` folder.
+1. Modify the cmake variable `VCPKG_RELEASE` to be the desired [tag](https://github.com/microsoft/vcpkg/releases).
-5. Modify the `vcpkg.json` manifest's `builtin-baseline` to point to the commit of the tag you just checked out.
+2. Modify the `vcpkg.json` manifest's `builtin-baseline` to point to the commit of the tag you just chose.

 ### FFmpeg
 1. Modify `vcpkg.json` to point to the desired [FFmpeg](https://ffmpeg.org/download.html#releases) release.